hoshikawa2/Weblogic_Market_Place_OCI/README.md

 ![img_4.png](img_4.png)

-Click on **Use custom Terraform providers** option to generate your Terraform scripts.
+Click on **Use custom Terraform providers** option if you have a custom Terraform script and want to use it.
 Select the compartment of your bucket previously created and your bucket name.

 ![img_9.png](img_9.png)